aloimusa/aloimusa/README.md

-## I study at Hive Helsinki, these are the projects ive worked on so far.
+## These are the 42cursus projects ive worked on so far.

 ### concurrency